pdxparrot/assets/SETUP.md

     * Set the MainMenuState as the Main Menu State Prefab in the GameStateManager
   * Create an empty Prefab in Data/Prefabs/State and add the NetworkConnectState component to it
     * Set the NetworkConnectState as the Network Connect State Prefab in the GameStateManager
-  * Create an empty Prefab in Data/Prefabs/State and add the SceneTester component to it
+  * Create an empty Prefab in Data/Prefabs/State and add the project SceneTester component to it
     * Check Make Initial Scene Active
-    * **TODO:** This actually needs to be overriden now with InitViewer() implemented
     * Set the SceneTester as the Scene Tester Prefab in the GameStateManager
 * InputManager
   * Create an empty Prefab and add the InputManager component to it